piotrbaranowski11/oddam_w_dobre_rece/README.md

 ### ODDAM W DOBRE RĘCE / IN GOOD HANDS

 The aim of the project is to create a place where everyone will be able to give unnecessary things to trusted institutions.
-This project was bootstrapped with Create React App and was made during workshop in Coders Lab's Bootcamp: JavaScript Developer (React).
+This project was bootstrapped with Create React App and was made during workshop in CodersLab's Bootcamp: JavaScript Developer (React).

 ### PROJECT PAGE